ed-santiago/online-store-project/README.md

 # Online Store Project
 This online store website is my project for AcademyXi's phase-1 course.

-Its purpose is to imitate how a real online store operates.
+## Description
+This projects purpose is to imitate how a real online store operates.
+It is built using HTML, CSS and JavaScript.
+It incorporates everything I've learned so far with AcademyXi using basic HTML tags and CSS selectors and pseudo selectors.
+With JavaScript, I use concepts such as conditional statements, functions, manipulating the DOM, event listeners, working with API's and asynchronous JavaScript.
+It uses JSON server to act as a backend server that allows front-end users to fetch and use that data.

+The website has a couple of features such as categories, search filter and a fully functional cart.
+It has a main and hero section where the main section displays all the products available as well as their price, title and an image.

 ## Requirements
 To be able to navigate through this website, you will need to have JSON server installed globally in your machine, and fork and clone this directory.

-$ npm install -g json-server
+First, we'll install JSON Server globally on your machine: $ npm install -g json-server.

 With the command above, you should now be able to spin up a mock server from any directory on your computer.
 Alternatively, if you remove the -g option from this command but are in a folder with a package.json file, json-server will be added as a dependency in the file.